nus-cs2103-AY2324S2/ip/docs/README.md

 Simply delay tasks by a default time of 1 hour 😴

-If you wanted to delay your 'homework' deadline at index 2, you can simply type
+If you want to delay your 'homework' deadline at index 2, you can simply type

 Example: `snooze 2`